'We all bear divine image': Why one Winfield pastor is advocating for transgender Kansans

 Faith and family

-McKinzie’s office at Grace United is decorated with rainbow flags.
+McKinzie’s office at Grace United Methodist Church is decorated with rainbow flags.
 A banner behind his desk proclaims, “you are loved.”

 Like many Americans, his perspective on gender identity is shaped by his personal relationships.
 In his case, being the dad of a gender-fluid teenager.